 - Collaborative Residency: Students are required to complete a Collaborative Residency, which can be an in-house project or external creative residency that must be defined in conjunction with the graduate adviser and must involve collaboration among different media makers.
-For more information see the IMA Program Guidelines.
+For more information see the IMA Collaborative Residency Requirement.

 - Critique Sessions: Students must pass two critique sessions in order to begin work on the Thesis Project.
 Students who do not pass either the First or Second Critique after three attempts must withdraw from the IMA Program.
-For more information see the IMA Program Guidelines.
+For more information see the IMA Critique Policy.

 Students must fulfill all degree requirements within five years of matriculating.

 Can I place out of requirements?

 In some cases, students can place out of requirements based on prior graduate study or the equivalent in professional experience.
 To do so, we require a substantive correlation between the student’s experience and the course content and projects of the class in question.
 To place out of a course, you must make a written appeal to the program director and course instructor that includes a detailed rationale along with relevant supporting materials.

 Our new program requirements have been designed to apply to part-time and full-time students.
 Ideally, incoming students will take the 3 required 1st level foundational courses in the fall semester.
 If you can only take 2 classes in your first semester, we recommend that you take the Visual Culture Seminar and either Documentary 1 or Emerging Media 1.